belangeo/pyo/trunk/doc/PyoTableObject/NewTable.rst

     :param chnls: int, optional

-    How many channels will be handled by the table.
-Default to 1.
+    Number of channels that will be handled by the table.
+Defaults to 1.

 .. method:: NewTable.getSize()